GLOBAL MARKETS-Global stocks fall, U.S. yields rise after strong economic data

 Oil prices edged higher in volatile trade, bolstered by the prospect of lower Russian exports but pressured by rising inventories in the United States and concerns over global economic activity.

-(Reporting by Chibuike Oguh in New York; Editing by Jan Harvey, Kirsten Donovan)
+(Reporting by Chibuike Oguh in New York; Editing by Kirsten Donovan and Matthew Lewis)

 ((Chibuike.Oguh@thomsonreuters.com; +332-219-1834; Reuters Messaging: chibuike.oguh.thomsonreuters.com@reuters.net))